Guidelines for Authors

 The manuscript must be formatted on 8 1/2 x 11 (quarto) or A4 paper size, with generous margins all around.
 DOUBLE SPACE EVERYTHING, including abstract, references and tables.
 Number the pages.
 The layout of the text should follow a standard scientific format suitable to the material (peruse the full text pdfs of recent issues of Micronesica).
 Tables and Figures should be collected at the end of the manuscript, with Figure captions on a separate page, not on the artwork.

 Email submissions are expected.
-If you are able to save your files as Adobe PDF documents, this is the most widely readable format and prevents problems with font substitutions, unknown graphics file formats, etc. If you cannot generate pdf files, you may send word processor (.doc and .docx) and graphics files (.jpg, tiff).
+If possible, we would like authors to submit their manuscripts in both MS Word (.docx or .doc) and Adobe PDF (.pdf) formats.
+PDF is the most widely readable format and prevents problems with font substitutions, unknown graphics file formats, etc. However, many of our reviewers prefer to work directly on an MS Word file, using the reviewing function to make comments and corrections.
+Tables can be included in the main manuscript file or as separate MS Word documents (preferred for landscape orientation tables).
+Figures (i.e., photos, graphs, maps or other images) should be sent as separate .jpg, .png, .tiff or .pdf files.
+They may be included in the main manuscript submission document after the references.
 Do not send specialized formats such as those generated by SPSS and SigmaPlot.
 If you are using such programs, save your file in a standard format.
-We can read both Mac and PC file versions.
-Your final, edited manuscript must be sent in MS Word format (i.e., .doc or .docx), with tables (MS Word) and figures (.tiff, .jpg, etc) as separate documents.
+Please do not send figures as MS Word art/drawings.
+Figure and table legends should be included with the manuscript text or combined in a single separate file.
+Your final, revised & edited manuscript must be sent in MS Word format (i.e., .doc or .docx), with tables (MS Word) and figures (.tiff, .jpg, etc) as separate documents.
 A list of changes made should also be included.

 Publication of new taxa: We have reviewed the current (2012) rules of botanical and zoological nomenclature (see Editorial).
 There is no problem with plant taxa, but new animal taxa must be registered with ZooBank because at present we cannot get a blanket registration of the journal.
 We are willing to assist authors in completing this vital step to ensure publication and we anticipate that in the near future this processed with be smoothed out.